 With this goal in mind I began strongly considering an effort to bring this research material to the public on a website where anyone could access it, or search it.
 Thanks to support from fellow researchers and folks at the Libertarian Institute we now have this archive of material available for everyone.

 There are so many things in the archive that, for a newcomer, it can be overwhelming to decide where to start, or even know what to look for.
-It’s with that in mind that we’ll go over some highlights of things in this archive that a person might want to take a closer look at–some of the more interesting feature articles, reports, and documents on the case.
+It’s with that in mind that we’ll go over some highlights from just the news reports found in this archive that a person might want to take a closer look at–some of the more interesting feature articles on the case.
+These are just some of the MSM pieces you’ll find here, in addition to the many FBI and ATF documents, court transcripts, and other records on the case.

 Magazine & Newspaper Articles